wasp-lang/wasp/web/docs/auth/auth-hooks.md

 The `onAfterLogin` hook can be useful if you want to perform some action after the user logs in, like syncing the user with a third-party service.

-Since the `onAfterLogin` hook receives the OAuth access token, it can also be used to update the OAuth access token for the user in your database.
+Since the `onAfterLogin` hook receives the OAuth tokens, you can use it to update the OAuth access token for the user in your database.
+You can also use it to [refresh the OAuth access token](#refreshing-the-oauth-access-token) if the provider supports it.

 Works with <EmailPill /> <UsernameAndPasswordPill /> <DiscordPill /> <GithubPill /> <GooglePill /> <KeycloakPill />